SlimeVR/SlimeVR-Docs-Site/diy/imu-comparison.md

 ---
 ## BNO055
 The cheaper less fleshed out brother of the BNO085.

-*This chip does not have sufficient test results for a conclusive summary* *Take these current BNO055 stats with a pinch of salt as we await more testing*
+*This chip does not have sufficient test results for a conclusive summary.*
+*Take these current BNO055 stats with a pinch of salt as we await more testing.*

 |Reset time |cost |availability|Build quality|
 |:---------:|:---:|:----------:|:-----------:|